arommers/CPP_Modules/00/ex01/README.md

 #### Encapsulation
 Encapsulation is one of the four fundamental Object-Oriented Programming (OOP) principles, (along with inheritance, polymorphism, and abstraction).
-It refers to the bundling of data (attributes) and methods (functions) that operate on the data, into a single unit, which is known as a class.
+It refers to the bundling of data/variables (attributes) and methods (functions) that operate on the data, into a single unit, which is known as a class.

-This access control manages access to certain parts of an object, allowing some parts to be `public` (accessible outside the class) and others to be `private` (only accessible within the class).
+This manages access control to certain parts of an object, allowing some parts to be `public` (accessible outside the class) and others to be `private` (only accessible within the class).
-We mostly deal with learning how to declare `getters` and `setters` to protect our private data and access it in a proper manner.
+With our current classes we mostly deal with learning how to declare `getters` and `setters` to protect our private data and access it in a proper manner.

-In object-oriented programming (OOP), public and private members are two types of class members that determine their visibility and accessibility within a class.
+In object-oriented programming (OOP), public and private members are two types of class members that determine the visibility and accessibility within a class.

 `Public Members`:
 - Definition: Public members are accessible from outside the class.
 They form the interface of the class, providing a way for external code to interact with and manipulate the class's objects.